BalaIBMRaptor/MQ-HA/resources/kubernetes/buildmqace/README.md

 This layer will include configuration for LDAP and we will use the MQ samples to verify the setup.

 ## Pre-requisites
-1. An LDAP server is required for this LDAP and I've created another GitHub repository for the setup of the LDAP environment.
-This uses OpenLDAP and is almost completely automated, please consult [here](https://github.ibm.com/CALLUMJ/OpenLDAP) for details.
 1. You have installed the OpenShift command line and logged into the target OpenShift environment.
 If you are unaware of how to do this please consult [here](https://docs.openshift.com/container-platform/4.2/cli_reference/openshift_cli/getting-started-cli.html)
 1. You have already created a namespace within OpenShift called *mq* and configured for a MQ deployment
 1. There is already an entitled registry secret called ibm-entitled-key